straysheep-dev/linux-configs/web-browsers/chromium/README.md

 ### Additional considerations not yet covered by this script:

 * [DataLeakPreventionRulesList](https://chromeenterprise.google/policies/#DataLeakPreventionRulesList)
 	- This policy allows granular control and reporting of things such as clipboard access, screenshots, printing, etc

 ### Policies that you should change to your requirements:

-* CookiesAllowedForUrls | URLBlockList | URLAllowList
+#### CookiesAllowedForUrls | URLBlockList | URLAllowList

-The default list included in this script shows an example for Microsoft Teams (example just below).
+This is an example for Microsoft Teams.
 When blocking 3rd Party Cookies, SSO and similar technologies will need allow-listed like in this example.
 Listing URL's in this format will also apply to other allow / blocklist policies as well.
 ```
   "CookiesAllowedForUrls": [
     "https://[*.]microsoft.com",